Foulness Island: Proposals

 In the 1850s, the South Essex Estuary and Reclamation Company proposed a grand scheme to reclaim around 47.5 sqmi of land on the Essex coast, which would have included most of Foulness Sands and Maplin Sands.
 The civil engineer Sir John Rennie produced the plans, and an Act of Parliament was obtained in 1852.
 This authorised the construction of a 20 mi wall, running from Wakering Stairs to beyond Foulness Point.
 A small amount of work was carried out on another part of the scheme near Bradwell-on-Sea, but the company was wound up in 1868.
 Lack of finance and opposition from landowners contributed to its failure.

 Another scheme was proposed by William Napier and William Hope in January 1862, in response to requests from the Metropolitan Board for imaginative ways to generate a profit from the large quantities of sewage which had been conveyed away from London by Joseph Bazalgette's sewer system.
-Hope had experience of reclamation and irrigation works in Spain and Majorca.
+Hope had experience of reclamation and irrigation works in mainland Spain and Mallorca.
 Their scheme envisaged a 44 mi culvert from the northern outfall to Rawreth, where a northern branch would convey sewage to Dengie Flats, and a southern one to Maplin Sands.
 Some 20000 acre would be reclaimed on both sides of the River Crouch, which would become prime agricultural land.
 Among several schemes, it was the only one which came with detailed plans, and was accepted by the Board, despite opposition from the City of London, who argued that the soil on Maplin Sands was unsuitable for irrigation with sewage.

 The estimated cost of the scheme was £2.1 million, with pumping costs of between £10,000 and £13,000 per year.
 The Metropolitan Sewage and Essex Reclamation Company was set up, and deposited £25,000 with the Board, to be refunded on completion.
 Construction work began in late 1865, and the Board remained confident that the scheme would be completed, but the collapse of the Overend Gurney bank precipitated a crisis in the City of London, which made it difficult to raise the finance.
 A report by the Board for 1867-8 stated that no progress had been made for some time, and all reference to the scheme had ceased by 1871.
 The board kept the £25,000, the only money that the London ratepayers ever received for their sewage, despite claims at the time that it was worth over £4 million.